Life in Central Florida: Protecting Your Home from Mold and Other Indoor Pollutants

 Regular Cleaning:

 Regular cleaning can prevent the buildup of dust and other pollutants.
-Vacuum and mop floors, dust surfaces, and regularly wash fabrics like curtains, cushions, and bedding.
+Vacuum and mop floors, including carpet cleaning, dust surfaces, and regularly wash fabrics like curtains, cushions, and bedding.
 A vacuum cleaner with a high-efficiency particulate air (HEPA) filter can effectively remove small particles.

 Opt for Mold-Resistant Materials: